Industry [M-R]

 PUDDLEDOCK HALL

 Organisations and bands from outside the Puddledock community were banned from using the hall in early 1983 following an attempt by several drunk patrons to set fire to it during the latter stages of an Unemployed Workers’ Union gig (headlined by Shoot the DJ).
-Although the organisers put out the fire before it could do much damage and later paid for the repairs, the small Puddledock community had had enough of Armidale’s drunken louts and ‘druggies,’ and subseqently limited its use to locals only.
-The use of these ‘out-of-town’ halls was by then, however, becoming less attractive to organisers, bands and patrons due to the introduction of Random Breath Testing in New South Wales in December the previous year.
+Although the organisers put out the fire before it could do much damage and later paid for the repairs, the small Puddledock community had had enough of Armidale’s drunken louts and ‘druggies,’ and subsequently limited its use to locals only.
+The use of these these ‘out-of-town’ halls was by then becoming less attractive to organisers, bands and patrons, however, due to the introduction of Random Breath Testing in New South Wales in December the previous year.

 RADIO UNE